4 Tips to Decline an Interview Without Burning Bridges

 Keep Up Communication

 Your engagement with a company doesn’t necessarily have to end because you’re not interested in an interview right now.
 As circumstances change, you might want to reconsider a position with that particular employer.
 If that happens, you’ll benefit from having an ongoing relationship with the HR staff there.
+This is why it’s crucial to learn how to decline a job interview without burning bridges.

 Continue to engage with the individuals you spoke to leading up to the interview request.
 Make them part of your general networking web.
 That way, even though the position didn’t work out this time around, everyone involved had a good experience and can extract long-term value out of the interaction.